Learn Python for Data Science (Course I)July 18, 2020 2020-08-26 9:26

-This chapter gives you a basic overview of the different standard libraries of Python.
+This chapter gives you a basic overview of the different standard libraries in Python.

-The Python Standard Library is a collection of script modules accessible to a Python program to simplify the programming process and removing the need to rewrite commonly used commands.
+The Python Standard Library is a collection of script modules accessible to a Python programmer to simplify the programming process and eliminating the need to rewrite commonly used commands.
 They can be used by ‘calling/importing’ them at the beginning of a script.
 Generally, these standard libraries are installed alongside Python as packages by Python installers.

 - os module provides dozens of functions for interacting with the operating system.

 - shutil module provides a higher-level interface on files and collections of files that is easier to use.